Michigan Business Owner Insurance Policy

 Business Owner Policies (BOP)

-A business owner policy bundles the basic protection coverages for all property, financial asset, and liability risks faced by Michigan businesses.
-BOP's are typically sold at a premium price and are less than the total cost of the individual commercial plans.
+A business owner policy bundles the basic protection coverages for all property, financial assets, and liability risks faced by Michigan businesses.
+BOP’s are typically sold at a premium price and are less than the total cost of individual commercial plans.

-These insurance policies are typically targeted to small and medium-sized businesses or commercial companies that generally face a lot of high-risk situations (such as repair shops, dental practices, restaurants, and the like).
+These insurance policies are typically targeted at small and medium-sized businesses or commercial companies that generally face a lot of high-risk situations (such as repair shops, dental practices, restaurants, and the like).

 Why Compass Is Michigan’s Preferred Choice For Business Insurance

-- Earning the trust of Michigan since 1969.
+- Earning the trust of Michigan residents since 1969

-- We don’t work for the insurance company, we work for you!
+- We do not work for the insurance company, we work for you

-- Manage all of your insurance coverage in one place, saving you money & time.
+- Manage all of your insurance coverage in one place, saving you money and time

 Would you like the freedom to choose from about 20 insurance providers?
 Do you appreciate exemplary customer service with a personal touch?
 Is a sense of community important to you?
 If you answered “yes” to any of the above, Compass Insurance Agency is the business insurance partner for you.